avalanche-strategy/D2D/README.md

 To ensure smooth operation, please organize your data as follows:

-**Note: Due to confidentiality of clients and interviewees, the data used in this repository, including the examples below, are synthetic.**
+**Note: To protect the confidentiality of clients and interviewees, the data used in this repository are synthetic.**

 - **Interview Data Structure (for processor)**:

   As input, the processor requires the guidelines CSV file and the name of a directory that contains the transcript TXT files.

-- **Transcript TXT Files (for processor)**:
+  - **Transcript TXT Files**:
-  There are no naming requirements for the naming either the transcript folder nor the transcript files within the folder.
-The only expectation is that the TXT files with tine interview transcript text must be placed directly inside the interview transcripts directory.
+    There are no requirements for the naming either the transcript folder nor the transcript files within the folder.
+The only expectation is that the TXT files containing individual interview transcript text must have the `*.txt` extension and be placed directly inside the interview transcripts directory (not nested in child sub-directories).
 For example:
     - `data/private_data/interview_food/transcript1.txt`
     - `data/private_data/interview_food/transcript2.txt`
     - etc.
     You will then need to pass the name of the directory (`data/private_data/interview_food`) in the example above, to the processor.
-You may pass a relative path, as in the example, or an absolute path.
+You may pass a relative path, as in the example, or an absolute path (e.g. `/home/user/data/private_data/interview_food`).

-- **Guidelines CSV File (for processor)**:
+  - **Guidelines CSV File**:
     A CSV file containing the guideline questions.
 The CSV file must contain a column named `guide_text` with the guideline questions.
 There are no naming restrictions by the processor.
 However, for your own organization and keeping track of guidelines and transcript folder pairing (if you manage several interviews), it might be easy to align the naming.
 For example:
     - `interview_food_guidelines.csv` contains the guideline questions for the interviews of food theme.

+  - **Output Folder**:
+    The folder (e.g. `/home/user/data/results/`) where the processor output files will be created.
+The folder must already exist, but the output files described below will be created.
+To allow multiple runs, the output filenames are generated based on the name of the interview and include the timestamp when they were generated (e.g. `D2D_survey_food_responses_2025-06-21_15-21.csv`).

 - **Reference Answer (for evaluation, optional)**: If you will plan to evaluate the output of the processor, you will need to prepare a CSV file named `response_xxx.csv`.
 This file will contain the reference answers for the guideline questions.
 The first column should be `respondent_id`, corresponding to the interview filename (e.g. `transcript1` for the responses you expect from `transcript1.txt`), and the remaining columns should be the reference answers to the corresponding guideline questions.
 For example:
   - `response_food.csv` contains the reference answers for the food theme.